AnimatedLEDStrip/animatedledstrip.github.io/index.md

 # Control LEDs with ease and run stunning animations
 {: .fs-9 }

-AnimatedLEDStrip is designed to make running fancy animations on LEDs easy, with over 20 animations already provided.
-{: .fs-6 .fw-300 }
+AnimatedLEDStrip is designed to make running fancy animations on LEDs easy, with over 20 animations already provided {: .fs-6 .fw-300 }

 ---